 Which vehicles are exempt from the London Congestion Charge?

-Introduced in 2003, the London Congestion Charge was designed to curb traffic jams and encourage more sustainable travel into the capital.
-It encompasses an eight square mile zone within central London, within which car and van drivers pay a £15 entry fee between 7am and 10pm every day except Christmas Day.
+The London Congestion Charge was introduced in 2003 as a way to curb traffic jams and encourage more sustainable travel into the capital.
+It encompasses an eight square mile zone within central London, within which car and van drivers pay a £15 entry fee between 7am and 10pm.
+Charges apply daily, except the period between Christmas Day and the New Year’s Day bank holiday .

-TfL has offered a 100% discount for the lowest-CO2 vehicles since the scheme was launched, and has gradually tightened the criteria in the meantime.
-Exemptions currently in place for some plug-in hybrids expire on 25th October 2021 .
-This means only fully electric (or hydrogen fuel cell) cars and vans will be able to enter the Congestion Charge Zone without paying from that date.
+TfL has offered a 100% discount for the lowest-CO2 vehicles since the scheme was launched, but has gradually tightened the criteria in the meantime.
+The latest changes, introduced on 25 October 2021, mean only battery electric (or hydrogen fuel cell) cars and vans will be able to enter the Congestion Charge Zone without paying .

 However, this isn’t set up automatically.
 Drivers must register eligible vehicles on their TfL account to avoid liability for Congestion Charge and subsequent fines for non-payment.